-As of September 30, 2018, we had cash and cash equivalents of approximately \$43.7 million.
-We have not generated sustained positive cash flows sufficient to offset our operating and research and development expenses and our primary source of cash has been from the public and private placement of stock, our issuance on January 30, 2013 of \$175.0 million in original principal amount of 3.00% Senior Convertible Notes (the "2033 Senior Notes") to qualified institutional buyers and accredited investors in a private placement in reliance on exemptions from registration under the Securities Act of 1933, as amended (the "Securities Act"), our issuance in February 2018 of a series of 5% Convertible Promissory Notes in the aggregate principal amount of \$55.0 million and credit facilities available to us.

-On November 8, 2018, we entered into stock purchase agreements with certain investors pursuant to which we agreed to sell to such investors in private placements (the "Private Placements") an aggregate of approximately 26.5 million shares of our common stock (the "Shares") at a purchase price of \$3.49 per share, which was the closing bid price of our common stock on the Nasdaq Global Select Market on such date, for an aggregate purchase price of \$92.5 million.
-In addition, we entered into a credit agreement with an affiliate of our Chairman and Chief Executive Officer, Phillip Frost, M.D., pursuant to which the lender committed to provide us with an unsecured line of credit in the amount of \$60 million.
-Borrowings under the line of credit will bear interest at a rate of 10% per annum and may be repaid and reborrowed at any time.
-The line of credit matures on November 8, 2023.
-On February 1, 2019, we borrowed \$28.8 million under the line of credit; no amounts were previously outstanding under the line of credit.
-We intend to use the proceeds of the \$28.8 million borrowing to repurchase the 2033 Senior Notes tendered by holders thereof pursuant to such holders' option to require us to repurchase such 2033 Senior Notes pursuant to the terms of the indenture governing the 2033 Senior Notes.
+As of June 30, 2019, we had cash and cash equivalents of \$111 million.
+We have not generated sustained positive cash flows sufficient to offset our operating and research and development expenses and our primary source of cash has been from the public and private placement of stock, the issuance of the 2033 Convertible Notes, 2023 Convertible Notes and the 2025 Convertible Notes and credit facilities available to us.
+On November 8, 2018, we entered into stock purchase agreements with certain investors pursuant to which we sold to such investors in private placements (the "Private Placements") an aggregate of approximately 26.5 million shares of our common stock at a purchase price of \$3.49 per share, which was the closing bid price of our common stock on the Nasdaq Global Select Market on such date, for an aggregate purchase price of \$92.5 million.
+On February 7, 2019, we issued the 2025 Convertible Notes in a registered public offering under the Securities Act of 1933, as amended (the "Securities Act").